YashMShah/celcnet/readme.txt

 -----------------------------------------------------------------------------

-This is an Web Application developed usiong HTML, CSS and Javascript to show functioning of multiple machines with different functionalities to evaluate an expression.
+This is a Web Application developed usiong HTML, CSS and Javascript to show functioning of multiple machines with different functionalities to evaluate an expression.
 Basic mathematical formulae with assigned priorities using the BODMAS rule, however, paranthesis are not used in this program.